TW-Robotics/morobot-arduino_esp/README.md

 ## Usage
 See the examples on how to use the library.
 ### Examples
+- base_importantFunctionCalls\
+  Bare minimum program and function calls for controlling a morobot Scara RRP.
+Just put control commands into the loop and look what happens.
-- calibrate_robot
+- calibrate_robot\
   Change the origin position of all motors of the robot.
 These values are stored in the motors so this program must only be called once to initially calibrate the robot.
-- base_importantFunctionCalls.ino
-  Bare minimum program and function calls for controlling a morobot Scara RRP.
-Just put control commands into the loop and look what happens.
-- driveAroundXYZ
+- driveAroundXYZ\
   Control the robot with the dabble app and drive around giving x-y-z-coordinates
-- multiple_robots
+- multiple_robots\
   Control multiple robots (in this case 2x Scara RRP) with the dabble app.
 Use the app to switch between the robots and drive the axes of the robots directly.
-- teach_robot
+- teach_robot\
   Move the robot around and store positions using the Dabble-App.
 The robot can than drive to these positions autonomously.
 You can also export all positions as movement comments.
 ### Supported robot types
 - Scara RRP

-## Add a new robot
+## How to add a new robot
 The class morobotClass is an abstract base class implementing functions like moving the robot's joints.
 For each new robot type, a new child class with corresponding header- and cpp-file has to be implemented.
 Start with newRobotClass_Template and make the following changes:
 - Copy the newRobotClass_Template files and rename them.
 Include type and kinematics into name (e.g. Scara RRP = morobotScaraRRP)
 - Make the following changes in the **.h-file** (See TODOs in file):